Chemical Labeling

 Three kinds of chemical labels are in general use at the University of Missouri:

-- Hazardous Material labels (HMLs)
+- Hazardous Material labels (HWLs)

 - Manufacturers' labels